Service Provider Interfaces

 `com.sun.jdi.VirtualMachineManager` for further details.

-implementation into a jar file along with a service configuration file that lists the fully-qualified class name of the Connector
+To deploy a Connector requires packaging the classes for the Connector implementation into a jar file along with a service configuration file that lists the fully-qualified class name of the Connector.
+The jar file is then deployed in a location that is visible to the system class loader.

-.
-In order to deploy this you create a file META-INF/services/com.sun.jdi.connect.Connector
+Suppose you wish to deploy a launching connector named SimpleLaunchingConnector.
+In order to deploy this you create a file META-INF/services/com.sun.jdi.connect.Connector similar to the following:

 # A very simple launching connector